 Step 5 – Splitting the Trip

 Knowing how you will get around will now allow you to figure out how you’re going to split your time in this fascinating place.
 How long you can spend in different areas really depends on how long you’ll be here.
 Some sites are only an hour or two from the center, like the ancient aqueducts at Caesarea, while some locations take the best part of a day to reach, like Eilat.
 It’s all a matter of prioritizing your interests, or planning another trip in the future so you don’t miss a thing!
 In 2 weeks, we would suggest that you spend 5 nights in Jerusalem, 2 at the Dead Sea, 3 in Tel Aviv, and 4 in the Galilee region.
 For shorter trips, we recommend deciding which cities or sites are most important to you, and then consulting our 24 hour itineraries for different major cities.

 Step 6 – Where to Stay

-Obviously where you can stay depends largely on your budget and in Israel you can find everything from lively youth hostels and remote campsites, to high-end boutiques and converted mansions.
+Where you stay in Israel depends largely on your budget.
+In the major cities in Israel you can find everything from lively youth hostels and remote campsites, to high-end boutiques and converted mansions.
 Hotels in Jerusalem range from a large number of hotels suitable for tourists, from some prestigious, historic properties, to some cheaper, more generic alternatives.
 Many Tel Aviv hotels have become intimate boutique hotels in recent years, while there are also some great beach-front properties and hostels.

 Step 7 – What to Do